T-the-G/warband/README.md

 ### Modify the entrypoint

-If you would like to use game modules other than `Napoleonic Wars`, you must create the file `path/to/warband/entrypoint.sh` **before** running the container for the first time, add the contents in the file as seen in this repo, and mount it in the container's `/entrypoint.sh` location using a volume.
+If you would like to use game modules other than `Napoleonic Wars`, you must create the file `path/to/warband/entrypoint.sh` **before** running the container for the first time, add the contents in the [file](./entrypoint.sh), and mount it in the container's `/entrypoint.sh` location using a volume.

     path/to/warband/entrypoint.sh:/entrypoint.sh